-Adams State University (ASU) Police Department: Some Trinidad State Students live in the Adams State University Coronado Hall.
-TSJC reports crimes related to incidents in Coronado Hall in the noncampus location section of the Valley Campus crime statistics.
-The ASU Police Department's goal is to provide a safe environment for the educational mission of ASU to take place.
+Adams State University (ASU) Police Department: Some Trinidad State Students live in the Adams State University, Coronado Hall.
+TSJC reports crimes related to incidents in Coronado Hall in the on-campus location section of the Valley Campus crime statistics.
 ASU PD is staffed with certified peace officers and professional staff who are dedicated to providing a safe environment and providing excellent service to the community.
 Officers are on duty 24/7 and patrol on foot, on bike, and by motor vehicle.
-Additionally, the ASU PD has access to review campus camera footage when necessary via the Closed Circuit Television (CCTV) camera system.
+Additionally, the ASU PD has access to review campus camera footage when necessary.
 ASU PD Officers are POST-certified Police Officers and do have powers of arrest and direct radio communication with other local first responders.
-ASU PD officers hold concurrent jurisdiction within the Alamosa city limits with authority for the enforcement of City of Alamosa Municipal Code and City of Alamosa Traffic Code.
+ASU PD officers hold concurrent jurisdiction within Alamosa city limits with authority for the City of Alamosa Municipal Code and City of Alamosa Traffic Code.

-Campus Security Authorities

-Campus Security Authorities (CSA's) are officials of Trinidad State Junior College who have significant responsibility for student and campus activities.
+Campus Security Authorities: Campus Security Authorities (CSA's) are officials of Trinidad State Junior College who have significant responsibility for student and campus activities.
 The following list indicates positions that are designated CSA's on each campus.